CarsonDavis/elastic-trial/scraper/scraping_architecture.md

-# COSMOS to Elasticsearch Pipeline Architecture (Async Stack)
+# COSMOS to Elasticsearch Pipeline Architecture (Async Streaming Stack)

 ## Architecture Overview

 This document outlines the architecture for a modular, extensible, and parallelized pipeline that:
-1. Fetches URL metadata from the COSMOS API
+1. Streams URL metadata from the COSMOS API in memory-efficient batches
 2. Downloads HTML content from these URLs
 3. Processes the HTML content
 4. Indexes the processed content in Elasticsearch